 I am a political economist with an interest in the role of fiscal policy in the process of institutional change in advanced economies.
-In the academic year 2017-18, I am a John F. Kennedy Memorial Fellow at Harvard University's Center for European Studies.
+I work as a senior researcher in comparative political economy at the University of Zurich.

-My dissertation combines approaches from economics and political science to analyze countries that have been running budget surpluses for an extended amount of time, often for more than a decade.
-It asks how these countries have used their surpluses: Were they saved, used for tax cuts or for financing new spending?
+In my book “Die schwarze Null. Über die Schattenseiten ausgeglichener Haushalte“, I analyze countries that have been running budget surpluses for an extended amount of time, often for more than a decade, and compare them to the German experience.
+I ask how these countries have used their surpluses: Were they saved, used for tax cuts or for financing new spending?
 I argue that surpluses have not signaled growing fiscal capacity but shrinking fiscal ambition and have thus failed to re-increase the fiscal capacity of the state.

 © Photo: Körber-Stiftung / David Ausserhofer